-Child’s Play is the new film by Norwegian director Lars Klevberg, responsible for Polaroid (a 2019 film and a 2015 short film).
+Killer toy is the new film by the Norwegian director Lars Klevberg, responsible for Polaroid (2019 film and 2015 short film).

-A remake from the 1988’s movie of the same name, featuring the same characters, but with a different premise.
-In a more technological society, Buddi is a doll that integrates all products from its company, and it’s capable of learning and keeping company to people, especially children, integrating itself to the family’s routine and helping to make it easier for everyone.
-On the production line, underpaid employees with abusive bosses, leads one of them to unlock all the security protocols of one of the products.
-That’s what’s necessary to install the terror in a family.
+It is a remake of the 1988 film of the same name, featuring the same characters, but with a different premise.
+In a more technological society, Buddi is a doll that integrates all the products of the same company, in addition to being sufficient to learn and keep company for people, especially children, integrating into the family routine and helping to make it easier for everyone.
+On the production line, poorly paid employees with abusive bosses, is what leads one of them to disable all security protocols for one of the products.
+It is necessary to install terror in a family.

-Karen (Aubrey Plaza) is the mother of a 13-year-old, Andy (Gabriel Bateman), who has a hearing impairment.
-Realizing that her son has no other friends, she picks up one of the returned dolls from the store where she works to give him as a gift.
-Giving the name Chucky, the doll and Andy create a bond that will cause problems for everyone involved with the teenager.
+Karen (Aubrey Plaza) is Andy’s mother (Gabriel Bateman), aged 13 and with a hearing impairment.
+Realizing that her son has no other friends, she takes one of the dolls returned in the store where she works to give him a gift.
+With the name of Chucky, the doll and Andy create a bond, which will cause problems for everyone involved with the teenager.

-Different from the mystical part of the 1988’s film, there is no other culprit than technology and its misuse, with an unmoderated learning interface, Chucky will make what’s necessary to keep Andy as his best friend, eliminating everyone who hurts the boy or who can take his place as the number one.
+Removing the mystical part that was in the 1988 film, there is no other culprit here than technology and its misuse, with a learning interface without moderation, Chucky will spare no effort to keep Andy as his best friend, eliminating everyone who hurts the boy or who can take his place as number one.

-Bringing in this problem and keeping the strong scenes, with a lot of blood and violence it is a pleasant surprise for a remake, which managed to incorporate the present time and retains the essence of the previous film.
-It is a movie for those who want to know the franchise, and for those who are already familiar with it to review with a theme closer to their daily lives.
+Bringing this problematic and keeping the scenes strong, with a lot of blood and violence is a pleasant surprise for a remake, which managed to incorporate the present and keep the essence of the previous feature.
+It is a production for those who do not know the franchise to know, and for those who already know to review with a theme closer to their day-to-day.

-Like other genre films, it brings no big surprises and nothing very innovative.
-But for those who like it, it can be a good choice, being average and also without any strong points worth mentioning.
+Like other films of the genre, it does not bring big surprises and nothing very innovative.
+But for those who already like it, it can be a good choice, keeping the average, without many lows and also without any strong points that deserve to be mentioned.